clearnote01/notifier/README.md

 # notifier-rs
-A simple service to send system notification written in rust
+A simple service to send linux system notification written in rust

+## Actions
+- Sends a battery low notification when it gets lower than 20%, checks every 10 minutes.